rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    :align: center

    Performance comparison of the three ranking-by-scoring rules

+Mind however that this apparent better performance of the *Bachet* ranking rule is essentially due to computing the *Bachet* scores on 100 permutations and their reverses of the ouranking relation table and keeping the best correlated one.
+A strategy which meets by the way the ranking strategy of the optimal *Kemeny* rule.
+This performance advantage compared to the *Copeland* and the *netFlows* rules is hence limited to the ranking of small outranking digraphs of order < 20 (see :ref:`the efficiency of the Bachet ranking rule <Bachet-Tutorial-label>`).

 Let us now present the non-valued cousin of the optimal *Kemeny* rule.